 Bagi Anda yang ingin melanjutkan studi ke Sophia University.
 JAPAN STUDY SUPPORT merupakan situs informasi studi di Jepang untuk para pelajar/mahasiswa(i) mancanegara yang dikelola bersama oleh The Asian Students Cultural Association (ABK) dan Benesse Corp.
-Kami menyediakan informasi rinci per fakultas, termasuk Fakultas atauFakultas Science and TechnologyatauFakultas Global StudiesatauFakultas SPSF（Sophia Program for Sustainable Futures）atauFakultas TheologyatauFakultas HumanitiesatauFakultas LawatauFakultas EconomicsatauFakultas Foreign StudiesatauFakultas Human science, Sophia University.
+Kami menyediakan informasi rinci per fakultas, termasuk Fakultas atauFakultas Science and TechnologyatauFakultas Global StudiesatauFakultas SPSF（Sophia Program for Sustainable Futures）atauFakultas TheologyatauFakultas HumanitiesatauFakultas LawatauFakultas EconomicsatauFakultas Foreign StudiesatauFakultas Human Sciences, Sophia University.
 Bagi yang mencari informasi melanjutkan studi ke Sophia University, silakan memanfaatkannya.
 Selain itu, kami juga menyediakan informasi sekitar 1300 universitas, pascasarjana, universitas yunior, akademi kejuruan yang siap menerima mahasiswa(i) mancanegara.

 Tokyo / Sekolah swasta